HoustonWeHaveABug/MondrianPuzzle/README.md

 - Minimum number of options (>= 0)
 - Verbose mode (1: on, 0: off)

-When the Rotate flag is on, the solver will consider tiles MxN and NxM identical.
+When Rotate flag is on, the solver will consider tiles MxN and NxM identical.
 When it is off, they will be considered distinct.

 The program will try to solve the puzzle searching from Delta A to Delta B.